- Can I eat foods that contain sugar if I have diabetes?

-- Can I still drink alcohol?
+- Can I still drink alcohol with diabetes?

 Having diabetes does not mean you need to eat a sugar-free diet.
 Sugar can be used in foods and in baking as part of a healthy diet.
 However, use sugar-free, no added sugar or diet squashes and fizzy drinks, as sugary drinks cause blood glucose levels to rise quickly.